fefe982/DeMangleVC/mangling_schema.md

 As we can see from the example above, names are encoded in the mangled name directly, with an additional `@` to mark its end.
 The character used in these names are the same as those used in the C++ source.

-VC++ supports non-ASCII characters in identifiers, as least in the 2019 commnity version.
-They character as saved directly into the mangled string, like `?你好@@3PBDB`.
+VC++ supports non-ASCII characters in identifiers, as least in the 2019 community version.
+The characters as saved directly into the mangled string, like `?你好@@3PBDB`.
 The string would use whatever byte sequence that is used in the source file.
 This means the mangled string would have the same encoding as the source file.
 For *universal-character-name* (like `\u03C0`), system encoding would be used.
-If the source file is not using the system encoding, two different encodings can mix up.
+If the source file is not using the system encoding, two different encoding can mix up.
 (Note: C# handles things in UTF-8, no binary, so DemangleVC program cannot handle these input directly unless they are already in UTF-8.
-You must convert the strings into UTF-8 before feading it to DemangleVC, or you may get a bunch of question marks(`?`) in the output.)
+You must convert the strings into UTF-8 before feeding it to DemangleVC, or you may get a bunch of question marks(`?`) in the output.)

 Aside from normal names, this string name can be used for compiler generated names.
 The compiler generated names have characters usually not allowed in C++.
 For example, a lambda would be encoded as something like `<lambda_c6753c90be971fc9cc00b4f35f237a75>@`.
 A compiler generated static initialization guard use the name `$TSS0@`.

 ### `BaseName`

-A `BaseName` can be an encoded string, or a *template-id*, or an "operator".
+A `BaseName` can be an [encoded string](#stringname), or a [*template-id*](#templatename), or an [“operator”](#operatorname).

+Plain strings are encoded using [`StringName`](#stringname).

-A template-id is in the form of `template_name<int, short>`.
-We would discuss it later, as it is a bit complex.
+C++ *template-id* is *template-name* with the *template-argument-list*, e.g. `template_name<int, short>`.
+It is encoded as a [`TemplateName`](#templatename).

-The "operator" here is not a usual C++ operator.
-Actually a lot things that are not C++ operators a encoded in the same way.
-They are referred to as `OperationName` here.
+The “operator” here is not only a usual C++ operator.
+Actually a lot of things that are not C++ operators are encoded in the same way.
+They are all referred to as `OperationName` here.

 ### `OperatorName`

-`OperatorName` begins with `?`, followed by zero to two underscores, and a digit or capital letter.
+An `OperatorName` begins with `?`, followed by zero to two underscores, and a digit or capital letter.
 But note not all names in this form is an `OperatorName`.
 A list of `OperaterName`s can be found in [CFG.TXT](CFG.TXT).

 All C++ overloadable operators are encoded in this way.
-Unary and binary `operator *`, use the same name, and so do the unary and binary `operator &`, prefix and postfix `operator++`, `operator--`.
+Unary and binary `operator *` use the same name, and so do the unary and binary `operator &`, prefix and postfix `operator++`, `operator--`.
 They are just different overloads.

 Constructors and destructors are also encoded in this way.
 In C++, they do not have names.